 Jim Gordon plays a sizeable role in Year One.
 Year One reveals the role a young lieutenant Gordon played in cleaning up Gotham’s corrupt police force.
 Gordon is a man who stands by the law and does whatever it takes to clean up the city, even when he becomes a target of their corruption.
 In the process, his morals are tested when he’s forced into questionable actions.

 We also see glimpses of Selina Kyle (aka Catwoman) in her early days.
 She’s smart and independent and takes shit from nobody.
 While she isn’t a huge focus in the story, we do see intermittent glimpses of her as she slowly transforms into Catwoman, as inspired in a way by the work of Batman.

 I can’t talk about this Batman classic without mentioning David Mazzucchelli’s masterful art.
 His work is ahead of its time, implementing a softer approach to the tight inking of the era.
 These lines help the art flow and have a dynamic quality to them.

-The flow of Batman’s cape flows acts is a perfect example of this.
-Mazzucchelli is very aware of how it should behave as an extension of Batman.
+The flow of Batman’s cape is a perfect example of this.
+Mazzucchelli is very aware of how it should behave and treats it as an extension of Batman.
 It flows behind when he runs, but at many times is wrapped around him as a form of protection.
-The loose lines also allow for some expressive characters, as they can used both thickly or more subtle to portray certain characters.
-Even Batman face is expressive, even thought most of it is covered with a mask.
-The way Batman’s mouth is drawn in conjunction with the shape of his white eyes allows the reader to know what he is feeling.
+The soft lines also allow greater character expression, as they can be used both thickly or more subtle to portray certain characters.
+Even Batman face is expressive, even though most of it is covered with a mask.
+The way Batman’s mouth is drawn in conjunction with the shape of his white eyes allows the reader to know what he’s feeling.